ejmastnak/ejmastnak.github.io/tutorials/arch/basics/usb.md

 A few comments:

 - You don't need `sudo` privileges to use USB drives with `udisks2`, which is nice.
-  (`udisks2` gets around sudo privileges using access control lists (ACLs), but I don't know the details.)
+  (`udisks2` gets around sudo privileges using access control lists, but I don't know the details.)
 - The `-b` flag is used to specify a block device.
 - By default `udisks2` mounts removable drives at `/run/media/$USER/$DEVICE_UUID` and creates a mount point with the drive's alphanumeric UUID (which you can see with e.g. `lsblk -f`).
   <!-- https://wiki.archlinux.org/title/persistent_block_device_naming -->